MrVulf/Matrix_UI/README.txt

         b) Calling the draw method for the matrix (passing the IMatrixDrawer object)
         c) Delegating the matrix display to the IMatrixDrawer object
         d) Executing the redefined drawing method

+The project has the ability do "Undo" command - removing the last action:
+The mechanism's structure:
+    1) ICommand interface
+    2) AbstractCommand class
+    3) MyCommand - the HomeController's internal class
+    4) CommandManager - the singleton entity for collection action How it use:
+    1) An user should made his class and extends it from AbstractCommand
+    2) The user's class overrides the "doExecute" method.
+    3) The user makes instance and call method "execute".
+How it work:
+    1) CommandManager collects commands:
+        AbstractCommand provides final method "execute" ->
+        Inside, it takes CommandManager state and registers the command if it possible.
+    2) When an user calls CommandManager.undo():
+        The manager removes the last command and repeats all actions from the list starting from the first one